-The Spring Break season will be here before you know it, and if you’re traveling abroad for a vacation, you’ll get to enjoy the fun and excitement of passing through Customs on your way home.
+If you’re traveling abroad for a vacation anytime soon, you’ll get to enjoy the fun and excitement of passing through Customs on your way home.
 Let’s take a look at a few of the other rules regarding duties and declarations, and see what's up with the duty free shop.

 What am I supposed to declare to Customs officers?